toptensoftware/big80/readme.md

 To use Big-80 on the Mimas V2, you'll need to:

+* Upload the .bin file to the Mimas V2 board (see notes above)
-* Make sure all the DIP switches are in the on (down) position.
+* Make sure all the DIP switches are in the on (down) position
 * Connect a VGA monitor
 * Connect a speaker to the audio output (optional, for sound)
 * Connect a [PS2 Pmod](https://store.digilentinc.com/pmod-ps2-keyboard-mouse-connector/) to the lower 6 pins of the left most GPIO connector (P6)